 IPSL-I (iteration) LSF (no iteration)

-Figure 5: know in Old LSF, IPSL-I, and LSF
+Figure 5: know in Old LSF, IPSL-I and LSF

 Another example is the two-handed sign name in Old LSF (nom, Delaporte 2007: 412) and LSF versus the one-handed sign in Spanish Sign Language (lengua de signos española, LSE).
-The possibility that LSE was influenced by LIS presents itself, since the Jesuit scholar Lorenzo Hervás y Panduro visited the school for the deaf in Rome after which he helped to found the first public school for the deaf in Spain in Barcelona in 1800 with Joan Albert i Martí (Quer et al. 2010).
+It is possible that LSE was influenced by LIS, as the Jesuit scholar Lorenzo Hervás y Panduro visited the school for the deaf in Rome before helping found the first public school for the deaf in Spain in Barcelona in 1800 with Joan Albert i Martí (Quer et al. 2010).

-Weak Drop
+4.3.2 Weak Drop

 Consider milk (Figure 6).
 In Old LSF lait, two hands move vertically out of phase with iteration (Delaport 2007: 339).
-In IPSL-I, two hands make the same movement, but Libras has only one hand, with a shorter movement path, maintaining iteration It appears Weak Drop has applied in Libras.
+In IPSL-I, two hands make the same movement, but Libras has only one hand, with a shorter movement path, maintaining iteration.
+It appears Weak Drop has applied in Libras.